wangzezhong/wangzezhong.github.io/_projects/DataComics.md

 theme_color: '#193747'
 sitemap: true
 ---
-# A Journey of Exploring Data Comics
+# Data Comics: A Journey of Exploration

 ## Overview of Data Comics for Data-Driven Storytelling